June 25, 2025 (8mo ago) — last updated January 26, 2026 (1mo ago)

 • When self‑doubt appears, name three small wins related to the situation.

-Adopt an ownership mindset: focus energy on what you can influence and respond proactively to setbacks.
+Adopt an ownership mindset: concentrate energy on what you can influence and respond proactively to setbacks.
 This shift unlocks consistent progress across other practices.

 How to implement: